marcelm/cutadapt/README.md

 v1.3
 ----

+* Preliminary paired-end support with the --paired-output option (contributed by James Casbon).
+See the README section on how to use it.
+* Improved statistics.
+* Fix incorrectly reported amount of quality-trimmed Mbp (issue 57, fix by Chris Penkett)
 * Add the `--too-long-output` option.
 * Add the `--no-trim` option, contributed by Dave Lawrence.
 * Port handwritten C alignment module to Cython.